 According to the Red Cross, it can take as little as two minutes for a home to be engulfed in flames.
-It’s terrifying to think of how swift and devastating a house fire can be.
+It’s terrifying to think of how swift and devastating a house fire can be – one reason why you need to make sure you have enough home insurance.
 When a fire hits, the most important thing is the safety of you and your family.
 That’s why you and your loved ones need to be prepared – when a fire starts, time is precious.
 Everyone needs to know what to do when the smoke detector goes off or they smell smoke.
 For everyone to get out of the house and to safety as quickly as possible, you need to have a family fire escape plan.
 We’ve got a few tips to help you put together your fire escape plan and keep your family safe.

 Nobody wants to consider the possibility that their home could be destroyed by a disaster or fire.
 But it’s important to be prepared nonetheless, and having the proper insurance will help you protect your home and provide for your family.
 So, the question is: do you have enough home insurance?
 There are a few things you have to ask yourself to answer that and make sure that you can get back on your feet after a loss.

 You can see it in your mind’s eye – a beautiful, sparkling new kitchen.
 It’s glorious.
 New marble countertops, sleek cabinets, and a shiny new oven and dishwasher.
 Gleaming hardwood floors that you can see your reflection in, a refrigerator that will hold all of the Thanksgiving leftovers with ease.
 Oooh, it’s gorgeous.